18kimn/revisiting-dubois/content/raw-texts/paper.md

 This is fairly different from a traditional map of a continuous variable, which often colors sections of a polygon instead of repeatedly drawing a polygon with modifications.
-Traditional maps would tell viewers about the geographic distribution of a particular process,

-Like many of the geoms shown below, this
+Traditional maps would in this way tell viewers about the geographic distribution of a particular process, but `geom_scaledmap()` does not convey information about the geographic distribution of a process, and only simply relates a process with a geography.
+Viewers do not see how educational attainment in Georgia varies throughout the county, but viewers are instead presented with the association of the physical shape of Georgia with this set of measures on educational attainment.

 ### `geom_spike`